ccp257/AAE4011_GR/README.md

 - Mosaic augmentation enabled
 - Rotation augmentation disabled

-This was a deliberate choice because meteor streaks have natural direction and orientation, so arbitrary rotation could reduce realism.
+The project code explicitly sets degrees=0, fliplr=0.5, and mosaic=1.0, showing that we intentionally kept horizontal flipping and mosaic while avoiding artificial rotation.
+This was an important decision for us, because meteor detection is not quite the same as ordinary object detection, where random rotation is often acceptable.
+Meteors are motion streaks with a natural orientation and trajectory, therefore rotating them too much may create image patterns that are unrealistic and not representative of actual observation footage.

 For inference:
 - Confidence threshold is adjustable through the GUI
 - Default confidence is around `0.30` to `0.40`
 - IoU threshold is set to `0.5`

-ByteTrack is integrated into the inference pipeline so that meteors detected in consecutive frames are assigned unique IDs, helping avoid double-counting.
+ByteTrack is integrated into the inference pipeline so that meteors detected in consecutive frames are assigned unique IDs, helping avoid double-counting, which is important because otherwise the same meteor may be detected multiple times and counted repeatedly.
+The code for both the script version and the GUI version uses `model.track(..., tracker="bytetrack.yaml", conf=..., iou=0.5)`, which confirms that the counting system is based on tracking rather than frame-by-frame detection alone.

 ### Hardware